Western Nm Corrections Facility

 Visitation

-- The sender must be on the inmate’s approved visiting list for the inmate to receive mailed funds.
+- All visitors must be on the inmate’s current approved visitation list to be admitted for a visit.

 Topic Overviews